VAIJ-TEJAS/Articles/Flask Framework/draft1.md

 	- Run:

 			flask run

-This creates your first Flask application which outputs a "Hello, World" statement in the localhost.
+This creates a Flask application that outputs "Hello, World" in the localhost.

 Output: